binaryfoundry/binaryfoundry.github.io/_posts/2021-2-1-Physically-Based-Rendering-and-BRDFs.md

 ### Image Based Specular Term

-The 'radiance' map for specular reflections is baked into the mapmaps of a cube map, so with increasing roughness a blurrier reflection can be looked up.
+The 'radiance' map for specular reflections is baked into the mapmaps of an environment map, so with increasing roughness a blurrier reflection can be looked up.

 ![_config.yml]({{ site.baseurl }}/images/pbr/radmips.png?style=centerme)